githubapnic/network-automation-labs/lab14-SaltScale/salt_scale.md

 upcoming) lab, when the Proxy Minions were available and pre-started to use, they were nothing else than Docker containers.

-Docker containers can be managed via YAML configuration files, through `docker-compose`. `docker-compose` is a tool for defining and running multi-container Docker applications.
-For out labs scope specifically, the configuration is relatively simple:
+Docker containers can be managed via YAML configuration files, through `docker-compose`. <BR>
+`docker-compose` is a tool for defining and running multi-container Docker applications.
+For our labs scope specifically, the configuration is relatively simple:

 `docker-compose.yml`